YashdalfTheGray/jsmn-wasm/README.md

 Brenden Eich, on his [website](brendeneich.com), has a video about ECMAScript Harmony and the rise of compilers.
 He talks about the ES versions and the cadence of releases.
 People are also using transpilers and compilers to get support for newer standards.

-Check out DeadTrigger2 on Unity3D.
+Check out [Dead Trigger 2](http://beta.unity3d.com/jonas/DT2/) on Unity3D.
 It features MACHINE GUN CHICKEN SENTRIES!

 ## Innovation vs. Impatience